An Extractive-and-Abstractive Framework for Source Code Summarization: Evaluation

 \textbf{Hybrid-DRL~\cite{2018-Improving-Code-Summarization-via-DRL} (also shortened to RL+Hybrid2Seq in~\cite{2020-Transformer-based-Approach-for-Code-Summarization}, Hybrid2Seq in~\cite{2021-SiT})} also adopts a LSTM-based encoder-decoder architecture and is trained with reinforcement learning.
 It also designs additional encoder based on an AST-based LSTM to capture the structural information of the code snippet.
 It uses reinforcement learning to solve the exposure bias problem during decoding, which obtains better performance.

 \textbf{TL-CodeSum~\cite{2018-TL-CodeSum} (also shortened to API+Code in~\cite{2021-SiT})} adopts a GRU-based encoder-decoder architecture with attention mechanism.
-It encodes Application Programming Interface (API) sequence along with code token sequence, then generates summary from source code with transferred API knowledge.
-It introduces API sequence summarization task, aiming to train an API sequence encoder by using an external dataset so that it can learn more abundant representations of the code snippet.
+It encodes the Application Programming Interface (API) sequence along with the code token sequence, and then generates a summary from the source code with transferred API knowledge.
+It introduces an API sequence summarization task, aiming to train an API sequence encoder by using an external dataset so that it can learn more abundant representations of the code snippet.

-\textbf{Dual Model~\cite{2019-Code-Generation-Summarization}} also adopts a LSTM-based encoder-decoder architecture with attention mechanism.
+\textbf{Dual Model~\cite{2019-Code-Generation-Summarization}} also adopts a LSTM-based encoder-decoder architecture with an attention mechanism.
 It treats code summarization and code generation as a dual task.
 It trains the two tasks jointly by a dual training framework to simultaneously improve the performance of code summarization and code generation tasks.

 \textbf{Transformer-based~\cite{2020-Transformer-based-Approach-for-Code-Summarization} (also shortened to Transformer in~\cite{2021-SiT}, NCS in~\cite{2021-Neural-Code-Summarization-How-Far})} adopts a Transformer-based encoder-decoder architecture.
 It incorporates the copying mechanism~\cite{2017-Get-To-Point} in the Transformer to allow both generating words from vocabulary and copying from the source code.